Non-epileptic seizures and functional (dissociative) seizures

 An extremely frightening or upsetting experience may be so emotionally difficult for some people to think about that they cannot consciously cope with how this makes them feel.

-In some cases, we will unconsciously hide or 'repress' the memory of these experiences.
+In some cases, they will unconsciously hide or 'repress' the memory of these events.
 These memories may always remain hidden and we may never remember the events that have happened.

 These seizures are an unconscious reaction so they are not deliberate and the person has no control over them.